nerd-bear/Memo/README.md

 1. Open an issue on this GitHub repository
 2. Join our support Discord server (link to be added)
-3. Contact us via email at crac@nerd-bear.org
+3. Contact us via email at Memo@nerd-bear.org

 ## Creator

-CRAC Bot is created and maintained by Nerd Bear.
+Memo Bot is created and maintained by Nerd Bear.
 For more information about the creator and other projects, visit [nerd-bear.org](https://nerd-bear.org).

 ---

-CRAC Bot © 2024 by Nerd Bear.
+Memo Bot © 2024 by Nerd Bear.
 All rights reserved.